-This course provides the students the basic of computer hardware, software, computer programming languages and program development method with the emphasis on C language.
-Topics highlighted are designing algorithm using Pseudo code, Flowchart, NS-Diagram and Decision Table.
+This course provides the students with the basics of computer hardware, software, computer programming languages and program development methods with the emphasis on C language.
+Topics highlighted are designing algorithms using Pseudo code, Flowchart, NS-Diagram and Decision Table.
 The basic programming concept of data types, variables and constant, input and output, assignment operators, types of operator, basic control structures such as selection structure, nested selection, looping, nested loop and are introduced and applied using C language.
-At the end of the course, students should be able to design an algorithm and constructing a C language program respectively for a given set of problems.
+At the end of the course, students should be able to design an algorithm and construct a C language program respectively for a given set of problems.